 16.)
 Chitrakote Falls in Chattisgarh

 This Fall is India’s widest waterfall and is popularly called as Niagara Falls of India.
 The boating facility available here and it’s one the best thing to do.
 Despite it’s potential this area is still not developed and due to this, it’s not very touristy or crowded.
 This area still a virgin that’s the best thing about this waterfall.
-There is a government guest in the area for night stay.
+There is a government guest in the area for a night stay.

 Best time to Visit: From September to November-December to see the falls at it’s best.